rkojedzinszky/ips/README.md

 Controllers can be accessed via I2C, each controller might have a different ID.
 Controllers may be chained with on-board jumpers, or accessed directly using direct ports.
-Controller software swill to be written...
+Controller software still to be written...